AltanEsmer/MSD-Project/docs/FIRESTORE_SECURITY_RULES.md

 After updating the rules, test in the Rules Playground:
 - Test reading a patient document with `shareDataEnabled = true` as a different authenticated user
 - Test reading adherence records for a patient with sharing enabled
+- Test reading/writing alerts as an authenticated user

+## Important: Alerts Collection

+⚠️ **Make sure you add the alerts collection rules!** If your rules don't include the `alerts` collection, the Alerts page will fail with permission errors even if Google Play Services is working.

+The default deny rule at the end (`match /{document=**} { allow read, write: if false; }`) will block access to the alerts collection if you don't explicitly allow it.